Edit on GitHub

 $ ffmpeg -f video4linux2 -s 640x480 -i /dev/video0 -ss 0:0:2 -frames 1 capture_test.jpg

-• Install additional dependent packages
+• Install additional required packages

 $ sudo apt install ros-noetic-cv-camera